-Although many of the standards allow for trade-offs between the use of reflective roofing and the more traditional use of insulation, the industry trend is clearly towards recognizing the energy efficiency of the roofing system itself and designing new systems and technologies to improve that efficiency.
+Although many of the standards allow for trade-offs between the use of reflective roofing and the more traditional use of insulation, the industry trend is clearly toward recognizing the energy efficiency of the roofing system itself and designing new systems and technologies to improve that efficiency.

-In the decade ahead, we expect that legislation will continue to help drive Industry trade associations are already actively promoting and monitoring the development of cool roofing alternatives.
-In 2004, the Asphalt Roofing Manufacturers Association (ARMA) formed a task group to monitor cool roofing issues.
-A year earlier, the Roof Coating Manufacturers Association (RCMA) formed the White Coating Council to help promote cool roofing solutions.
-The National Roof Contractor Association (NRCA) has embraced reflectivity and emissivity in its new SpecRight Program.
-Other industrial national trends.
+In the decade ahead, we expect that legislation will continue to help drive national trends.
 As more and more states and localities begin to recognize the potential energy-saving advantages of cool roofs, the demand for innovative new cool roofing technologies will continue to grow.
-Recent numbers published by the NRCA indicate a growth in market share of many of the product categories that include cool roof products.
+Recent numbers published by the National

+Roofing Contractors Association (NRCA) indicate a growth in market share of many of the product categories that include cool roof products.